Bicycle-sharing system: Dockless bikes

 In some cities Deutsche Bahn's Call a Bike has Call a Bike fix system, which has fixed docking stations versus the flex dockless version, some systems are combined into a hybrid of third and fourth generation systems.
 Some Nextbike systems are also a 3rd and 4th generation hybrid.

-With the arrival of dockless bike shares, there were in 2017 over 70 private dockless bikeshares operating a combined fleet of 16 million sharebikes according to estimates of Ministry of Transport of China.
-Beijing alone has 2.35 million sharebikes from 15 companies.
+With the arrival of dockless bike shares, there were in 2017 over 70 private dockless bikeshares operating a combined fleet of 16 million share bikes according to estimates of Ministry of Transport of China.
+Beijing alone has 2.35 million share bikes from 15 companies.

 In the United States, many major metropolitan areas are experimenting with dockless bikeshare systems, which have been popular with commuters but subject to complaints about illegal parking.

 Goals

 People use bike-share for various reasons.
-Some who would otherwise use their own bicycle have concerns about theft or vandalism, parking or storage, and maintenance.
+Cost and time are primary motivators for using bike-sharing programs, in particular the perceived cost of travel and time saved traveling.
+Some who would otherwise use their own bicycle have concerns about theft, vandalism, parking, storage, and maintenance.

-Provide Sustainable Alternative for Short-Distance Trip
+Sustainable alternative for short trips

 Most large-scale urban bike sharing programmes have numerous bike check-out stations, and operate much like public transit systems, catering to tourists and visitors as well as local residents.
 Their central concept is to provide free or affordable access to bicycles for short-distance trips in an urban area as an alternative to private vehicles, thereby reducing congestion, noise, and air pollution.
-According to research in 2016, bike sharing system in Shanghai saved 8,358 tonnes of petrol and decreased Carbon dioxide and NOx emissions by 25,240 and 64 tonnes, respectively.
+According to research in 2016, the bike sharing system in Shanghai saved 8,358 tonnes of petrol and decreased carbon dioxide and NOx emissions by 25,240 and 64 tonnes, respectively.
 The research also stated that bike sharing system has great potential to reduce energy consumption and emissions based on its rapid development.

-Solve Last Mile problem
+Last mile problem

 Bicycle-sharing systems have also been cited as a way to solve the "last mile" problem of public transit networks.
-According to a research conducted on Youbike system in Taipei City, on 2014, the bike sharing system in residential area are more popular, and as a first/last mile of transport mode to and from the station to their desired locations.
-However, dock systems, serving only stations, resemble public transit, and have therefore been criticized as less convenient than a privately owned bicycle used door-to-door.
+According to a research conducted on YouBike system in Taipei, in 2014, the bike sharing system in residential area are more popular, and as a first/last mile of transport mode to and from the station to their desired locations.
+However, dock systems, serving only stations, resemble public transit and have therefore been criticized as less convenient than a privately owned bicycle used door-to-door.